This blog contains affiliate links.

 Savoury vegetable baby led weaning muffins

-For more idea’s see last weeks post on BLW breakfast ideas, many of them are great as snacks too if you offer a smaller portion size.
+For more idea’s see my previous post on BLW breakfast ideas, many of them are great as snacks too if you offer a smaller portion size.

 Shop bought finger food snacks